2024 hazelnut harvest days

 So it seems that the perennial agriculture revolution has quietly begun.
 Call it ‘conservation agriculture,’ call it ‘regeneration,’ call it ‘no-till’ or ‘carbon farming’ or ‘climate smart’ or what you will.
 There are plenty of people who firmly believe that you don’t need soil to grow food, but even if that were true, it’s surely not a world worth living in.
 If we want soil, we need woody plants with deep root systems and abundant leaves to capture sunlight and carbon dioxide and alchemize it into sugar and humus.
 And if we can pick sweet fruits and fatty acids and dense starches from their wide spreading branches, year after year, without ever sticking more than a spade into the sweet earth, all the better.

 Unfortunately, it’s never quite that romantic.
 Joining the revolution and planting nut trees was the easy part; turning those nuts into (human) food, and an honest living, has not been so simple.
 Initially, we hoped that in 3 or 4 years before the bushes matured and began producing nuts, somebody would surely figure it out.
 Small scale nut processing equipment would magically appear on the market and tree crop processing hubs would naturally spring up in every county.
 As you can probably guess, this didn’t happen.
 We hand-picked our first half bushel of hazelnuts in 2019, dried them, husked them, and cracked them by one by one.
 We filled a mason jar.
 We were elated!
-In 2020, with the help of a few friends, we picked 20 half bushels of fresh nuts.
+In 2020, with the help of a few friends, we picked 10 bushels of fresh nuts.
 We dried them, and set to work building a DIY ‘bucket husker.’
-We scraped some money together and purchased a drill cracker.
-We husked and sorted maybe 1/3 of our harvest.
+We scraped some money together and purchased a simple drill cracker.
+We husked and sorted maybe a third of our harvest.
 [We also had a new baby and started building our house… among other upheavals.]
 The rest of the nuts we stacked in poly tote bins in our dry barn.
-In 2021, we picked 35 half bushels.
+In 2021, we picked 16 bushels.
 We dried and added these to last years’ harvest, stacking the tote bins higher.
-We applied unsuccessfully for CARES Act grants to purchase expensive and hard to find European-made nut processing equipment.
-We needed a village… but instead, we got schooled in mice and mold, and a large portion of our nuts in storage ended up going to feed our ducks the following spring.
-In 2022, we had a drought, and still picked 43 half bushels of nuts.
+We applied for CARES Act funding and other agricultural grants to purchase expensive and hard to find European-made nut processing equipment, but no one seemed interested.
+We needed a village to help do the work… but instead, we got schooled in mice and mold, and a large portion of our nuts in storage ended up as mulch in our greenhouse the following spring.
+In 2022, we had a drought, and still picked 22 bushels of nuts.
 We got smarter, dried them better, and put them more carefully into storage while we waited to hear back from still more grant applications.
-There they still lay, while our baby grows and our house nears completion, for the day when somebody figures it out.
+There they lay, while our baby grew up and our house neared completion, for the day when somebody figures it out.
 And just maybe, that day has finally come.

-Now you know why, after nearly eight years of growing and four years of picking… still no nuts for sale.
+Now you know why, after nearly eight years of growing and four years of harvesting… still no nuts (for you!).
 At 1 acre, we may still have the largest planting of hybrid hazelnuts in the state of Massachusetts.
 But we really hope that changes soon.
 Because while we do aspire to inspire, even with accessible processing equipment, we will never be able to supply even the local wholesale market demand – and we get several inquiries every month!
-But the perennial agriculture movement IS growing – some even say it’s moment has arrived.
-We certainly know our own reasons for farming with trees, but it may still take a few more enlightened generations to reach the level of transformation necessary to repair our lands and our relations with our deeply excavated mother.
-And much of it feels out of our hands.
-But not all.
+But the perennial agriculture movement IS growing – some even say its moment has arrived.
+We certainly know our own reasons for farming with trees, but it may still take a few more enlightened generations to reach the level of transformation necessary to repair our lands and our relations with our deeply excavated earth mother.
+There are many complex systems at play.
+But the solutions are ultimately right here in our hands.

 agroforestry field day